stuf/dot/README.md

 I will probably end up repeating a lot of mistakes solved by a lot of dotfile repos, but this will be good practice in organizing my shell environment and how things are put together.

+So if you end up using these, that's awesome!
+If you find some stupidity, [open an issue](issues/) or [ping me on Twitter](https://twitter.com/piparkaq).

 ## Installation

 ```sh